robashaw/basisopt/doc/src/introduction.rst

 		'Br': 'aug-cc-pvtz-pp'
 	})

-The ECPs are then looked up from the basis set exchange and added to the molecule.
-As such, the name (e.g. "aug-cc-pvtz-pp") needs to exactly match that on the basis set exchange.
+If you are using Psi4, these are looked up from the basis set exchange, so should match names given there.

-NOTE: only the Psi4 backend currently has support for ECPs, until we can work out how to manually specify them in ORCA.
+If you are using Orca, the internal Orca ECPs are used, a list of names for which can be found in Section 6.3.3 of the Orca manual.

 Running a calculation
 =====================